TDS2K5/fried-egg/README.md

 **Contributions** :

 - Pull requests are welcome.
-- Help required for voice input mode.
+- Queries addressed at tanishkputhran1@gmail.com

 **Notes** :
-~~- Voice activated mode unstable on Linux, hence text-based is set to default.~~ ~~- Issues with mic input on Linux machines to be fixed in future commits.~~
+- ~~ Voice activated mode unstable on Linux, hence text-based is set to default.~~
+- ~~ Issues with mic input on Linux machines to be fixed in future commits.~~
 - Stable release with all features working released on 1.8.25

 **License** :